 - " Component #1 Rail Alignment Under the Future with Surface Rail alignment, partial or full relocation/reconfiguration could be possible.
-With both Pennsylvania Avenue and Mission Bay alignment options a new southern railyard would be required and the 4th/King railyard would be removed. - " Component #2-Railyard Reconfiguration/Relocation- Amount of land available for re-use would depend on the extent of the railyard that could be relocated.

-- " Component #4 Extension/Loop- There is no impact on either option for a potential future SFTC extension/loop. - " Component #5 I-280- this component is compatible with I-280 remaining or future removal.
+With both Pennsylvania Avenue and the Mission Bay alignments a new storage and maintenance location (either onto a smaller footprint, underground, to a southern location or a combination of the above) is assumed and the 4th/King surface railyard would be repurposed. - Component #2 Railyard Reconfiguration/Relocation Amount of land available for re-use would depend on the extent of the railyard that could be relocated. - " Component #4 Extension/Loop There is no impact on either option for a potential future SFTC extension/ loop. - " Component #5 I-280 this component is compatible with I-280 remaining or future removal.

-As stated, Caltrain has an operations lease for the 4th/King Railyard.
+As stated, Caltrain has an operations lease for the 4th/King surface railyard.
 The land under the lease is owned privately.
-If development were allowed to occur on this site under a reconfiguration or relocation of Caltrain, the City could employ funding mechanisms such as parcel transfer costs, Community Facilities District ("CFD" also known as "Mello Roos" district) funding, and bonding potential.
-A summary of these potential revenues for each rail alignment is provided in the Preliminary Estimates of Probable Costs table above.
-The sale of the land to developers would not be available as part of the revenue stream to the City or Caltrain because the land is privately-owned.
-Since development impact fees are typically required in San Francisco as mitigation, they are not considered here as potential City revenue.
+If the 4th/King surface railyard were reconfigured or relocated, 16 allowing development to occur, the city could employ funding mechanisms such as parcel transfer costs, a community facilities district ("CFD" also known as "Mello Roos" district) funding, and bonding.
+A summary of these potential revenues for each rail alignment is provided in the Preliminary Estimates of Probable Costs (see Exhibit 15).
+The sale of the land to developers would not be available as part of the revenue stream to the city or Caltrain because the land is privately-owned.
+Since development impact fees are typically required in San Francisco as mitigation, they are not considered here as potential city revenue.